 We put our minds and hearts at work in every rehearsal because we trust in the power of music to create a positive change in our community.

-Reuben Kebede has been heard in recital across the US and in Europe.
-He is currently pursuing his master’s degree in violin performance under the tutelage of professor Danielle Belen at the University of Michigan, where he was recently appointed Concertmaster of the University Symphony Orchestra.
-A member of the Des Moines Symphony, Reuben received his bachelor’s degree from Drake University, studying with Dr. Sarah Plum.
-He has appeared in masterclasses for Jaime Laredo, Paul Kantor, Olivier Charlier, and Robert Chen, as well as for members of the Emerson, Miro, Calidore, and Chiara string quartets.
-Reuben has spent the last few summers studying and performing at the Zodiac Music Festival in Nice, France, Center Stage Strings at the University of Michigan, and the Anchorage Chamber Music Festival in Alaska.
+Violinist Reuben Kebede has been heard in recital across the US, Europe, and in China.
+He is currently pursuing an Artist Diploma in string quartet performance at CU Boulder under the tutelage of the Takács Quartet.
+Previously, he studied with Danielle Belen at the University of Michigan, where he served as concertmaster of both university orchestras, and with Sarah Plum at Drake University.
+He has appeared in masterclasses for Jaime Laredo, Paul Kantor, Olivier Charlier, and Robert Chen, as well as for members of the Emerson, Brentano, St. Lawrence, Miro, Calidore, and Chiara string quartets.
+Reuben has spent the last few summers studying and performing at the Zodiac Music Festival in Nice, France, Center Stage Strings at the University of Michigan, the Anchorage Chamber Music Festival in Alaska, the Bowdoin International Music Festival, and most recently at the Aspen Music Festival.

 Anita Dumar already has an active performing career as a soloist and chamber musician.
 A Sphinx Competition Semi-Finalist in both 2017 and 2018, she also represented Detroit as a Finalist and Prizewinner at the 2017 NANM National Competition in New Orleans.
 She is also a founding member of the dynamic Ivalas Quartet, which was recently the recipient of the 2018 String Quartet Fellowship at Bowdoin International Music Festival in Maine.
 Upon the completion of her Bachelor’s degree at the University of Michigan in April 2018, Anita was presented with the Willis Patterson Diversity Award for her contribution to the development of a more culturally and ethnically diverse community at U of M’s School of Music, Theatre & Dance.
 She has since returned to Michigan and is currently pursuing a Master’s degree in violin performance studying with Professor Danielle Belen.
 Anita plays on a 1900 Bailley violin provided by a scholarship grant from the Virtu Foundation.